-Israel soldiers kill teen in West Bank: health ministry
+Israel soldiers kill teen in occupied West Bank, Palestinian health ministry says

 It said Mohammed Daadas died in hospital after being shot in the stomach during clashes between Palestinian protesters and Israeli forces in Deir Al-Hatab village, east of Nablus.